archlinux/archlinux-docker/README.md

 ### Daily builds

-Daily images are build with scheduled [GitLabCI](https://gitlab.archlinux.org/archlinux/archlinux-docker/-/blob/master/.gitlab-ci.yml) using our own runner infrastructure.
+Daily images are build with scheduled [GitLab CI](https://gitlab.archlinux.org/archlinux/archlinux-docker/-/blob/master/.gitlab-ci.yml) using our own runner infrastructure.
 Initially root filesystem archives are constructed and provided in our [package registry](https://gitlab.archlinux.org/archlinux/archlinux-docker/-/packages).
 The released multi-stage Dockerfile downloads those archives and verifies their integrity before unpacking it into a Docker image layer.
-Images are build using [kaniko](https://github.com/GoogleContainerTools/kaniko) to avoid using privileged Docker containers, which also publishes them to our DockerHub repository.
+Images are built using [kaniko](https://github.com/GoogleContainerTools/kaniko) to avoid using privileged Docker containers, which also publishes them to our DockerHub repository.

 ### Weekly releases